OPTIONAL THEME:

 DIGITAL TECHNOLOGY AND YOU

-3. How do you listen to music?
-What platforms do you use to watch movies?
+What platforms do you use to enjoy your music and movies?

 CLASS ACTIVITY II